fmetivier/IslandsLib/docs/source/Samples.rst

 .. figure:: ./figures/FreeFemMesh.svg

-Mass balance of the lens
+Mass Balance of the Lens
 ------------------------

  if you wish to produce a csv output with the lens caracteristics (volume, area, recharge) you can use the :code:`IslandBalance()` function